PEzwarts/Archy-rs/README.md

     Software/Scripts pre-installed, such as ./dev.sh ./pen.sh ./host.sh

-TODO:
+# TODO:

     Encryption AES256, LVM, Multi-user option.

-Usage:
+# Usage:

     git clone https://github.com/PEzwarts/Archy-rs
     cd ./Archy-rs
-    cargo build
+    RUSTFLAGS='-C target-feature=+crt-static' cargo build --release

-    Put the bin file inside of an USB stick of your choice.
-Boot into the arch linux enviroment.
-Create an folder, such as ./mnt/.
-Mount the USB stick onto the folder.
-Run /usr/bin/bash.
-Run ./Archy-rs bin file inside of your USB stick with the custom parameters.
+    1. Put the ELF binary executable inside of an USB stick of your choice
+    2. Boot into the Arch linux enviroment
+    3. Create an folder, such as ./mnt/
+    4. Mount the USB stick onto the folder
+    5. Run ./Archy-rs ELF binary executable inside of your USB stick